Percedal15019/AI-Automation/README.md

 - Node: <a href="https://www.pinecone.io/">**Pinecone Vector Store**</a>
 - Function: This is the core "sink" where data ends up.
 Pinecone is a popular vector database used to store high-dimensional data (vectors) that represent the meaning of text.

+From the Second image, we have understand that:

+1. Trigger (When chat message received):

+- The workflow initiates whenever a user sends a message.

+2. The Core Brain (AI Agent):

+- This central node orchestrates the logic.
+Instead of just answering blindly, it uses connected "peripherals" (tools and memory) to formulate a smart response.

+3. Knowledge Base (Vector Store Tool):

+- The agent is equipped with a tool to "look up" information.
+- It uses Pinecone, a popular vector database, to store and retrieve knowledge that the LLM wasn't trained on (e.g., your specific company data or documents).

+4. Memory (Window Buffer Memory):

+- The agent isn't amnesiac; it remembers the context of the current conversation (a "window" of recent messages), allowing for back-and-forth dialogue rather than just one-off Q&A.

 <!-- <img src="images/Full%20Workflow%20Of%20RAG%20Agent.png" width="600"> -->